-There are a ton of different multivitamins on the shelf at the store, and even more considering what's available online.
-How do you choose between them?
+The vitamin aisle can be overwhelming, and even more so considering what's available online.
+How do you choose between vitamin supplements?
 Here are 5 easy things to look for to help you sort out some of the wheat from the chaff, so to speak - the possibly good from the definitely bad.
 I want to clarify, that not all vitamins that meet these requirements are guaranteed to be high quality - there's much more that can and should be considered - but lets start with these 5 easy things to identify to get you started down the right path.

 There are a minimum of 13 essential vitamins and 16 essential minerals that your body needs adequate amounts of in order to survive and thrive.
 There are even more when we start considering things like co-factors, antioxidants, amino acids, and trace nutrients.
 Count up the ingredients on the label - it should have at least 29 ingredients (i.e. 13+16 essential vitamins and minerals).
 The whole point of taking a multivitamin is to give your body those essential nutrients, so if it has fewer than 29 ingredients it's obviously falling short somewhere.1 You can find a better balanced and more complete product.

 Consider how many ingredients need to be included in a well-balanced multivitamin, and how much needs to be included to provide a significant dose: it is impossible to fit all of that in a single capsule or tablet that most people would be able to easily swallow without creating a choking hazard.
 Remember that each additional ingredient takes up room inside of the capsule or tablet, so generally the more ingredients on the label, the more capsules/tablets are needed to give you significant amounts.